eventnetusa/eventnet/src/_vip/hearing-aid-activations.md

   ### &nbsp;
 content_section:
   - text_block_markdown: >-
-      ### With passing of the OTC Hearing Aid Act, hearing health and
+      ### Hearing health and accessibility to testing and trial has become a
-      accessibility to testing and trial has become a demand among consumers.
+      demand among consumers.

       ### Our unique testing approach to consumers includes: